Must-Know Mealtime Basics for Dogs

 Monitor Snacks and Scraps

-You lose the nutritional balance of commercial dog food by adding human food to it.
+You compromise the nutritional balance of commercial dog food by adding human food to it.
 So don't scrape the leftover mashed potatoes or meat loaf into your dog's bowl.
-And don't feed your dog table scraps.
-Although you mean well, such a gesture encourages a host of behavior problems such as begging and stealing food.
+Although you mean well, such a gesture encourages behavior problems such as begging and stealing food.

 Signs of a Healthy Diet